mgatto/REST-Spellchecker/README.md

 REST Spellchecker
 =================

+A REST API to spellcheck a single word at a time.

 Usage
 -----

-Issue a GET HTTP request to the endpoint "/api/v1/spellcheck/YOUR-WORD".
+Issue a HTTP GET request to the endpoint `/api/v1/spellcheck/YOUR-WORD`.
 It would be nice to include an Accept-Language header which matches the language of the submitted word.
 If you do not, the service falls back to linguistic analysis to determine the proper language dictionary to load.